-For today’s blog post, I’ll talk about the newly available Deneb Vega-Lite custom visual for Power BI, which I used exclusively in my partial submission for the Enterprise DNA Challenge #17 on environmental data reporting.
+In today’s blog post, I’ll talk about the newly available Deneb Vega-Lite custom visual for Power BI.
+I used it exclusively in my partial submission for the Enterprise DNA Challenge #17 on environmental data reporting.
 You can watch the full video of this tutorial at the bottom of this blog.

 This received some positive feedback, which is why I decided to make a tutorial on how I used Vega-Lite in my submission.
 My goal for this challenge was to gain experience using the Deneb custom visual, which is why I chose to use it solely, and not to use any standard Power BI visuals.